 Not long ago this email arrived:

 I'm pretty certain that I am not a homosexual.
 Of course, at school I took part now and again in mutual masturbation, but since I was eighteen I have been completely heterosexual, not only in my sexual activities, but in my sexual desires.
-I am 27 and have been married for nearly three years to the most adorable woman I know, who is also perfect as a wife and mistress.
+I am 27 and have been in a sexual relationship and married for nearly three years to the most adorable woman I know, who is also perfect as a wife and mistress.

 Anne has always been completely uninhibited about making love.
 I had a happy home background, too, but my parents were not quite so free about sex as Anne's.